 Our Kokoro falls into the quality, koicha category.
 This tea is the highest grade, ceremonial matcha in the Mizuba line, and it shows in both powder color and smell.
 Kokoro’s powder is fine and bright green, whereas the aroma invokes silky textures and naturally sweetened kelp snacks.
 Of our line, it is the matcha we recommend for koicha style preparation.

 When prepared koicha style, the result is a thick syrup of pure Japanese tea flavor.
 Unlike usucha, it may take a little bit of time to reach your mouth.
 But when it does, the drinker is greeted with a chewy brew of straight umami coupled with a silky sweetness that just lingers on the tongue.

 A thick slurp of koicha may take its time to reach the lip of your chawan

 For each sip, it is recommended that even the most seasoned koicha drinker take a bite of something sweet.
-In most tea ceremonies, or commercial tearooms, matcha is paired with a small snack (or wagashi), something that is both sweet and savory.
-Reason being, the taste of koicha matcha is strong, and—for some—might need to be gentled with something sweet to fully enrich the experience.
+In most tea ceremonies or commercial tearooms, matcha is paired with a small snack (or wagashi), something that is both sweet and savory.
+The reason is, the taste of koicha matcha is strong, and—for some—might need to be gentled with something sweet to fully enrich the experience.
 A piece of dark chocolate is one of our favorite accompaniments.

 As with any tea, the best way to drink it is the way you enjoy the most.
 Preference is entirely up to the drinker – if you want to shake up the powder in a mason jar or put it into a cake, or diligently whisk it with the chasen every morning - that is entirely up to you!
 All we, as matcha purveyors, hope to do is point you in a direction that best suits your tastes.
 Enjoy!